 PDF and Excel through Email (We can also provide the editable version of the report in PPT/Word format on special request) |

-Major challenges include high vehicle ownership costs, limited electric vehicle charging infrastructure in non-metropolitan areas, rising raw material prices, urban traffic congestion, regulatory complexity across states, and supply chain vulnerabilities for critical components.
+Major challenges include high total ownership costs, limited EV charging infrastructure outside metros, urban traffic congestion, state-level regulatory complexity, and global semiconductor and battery supply chain vulnerabilities.